extio-de/game-engine/README.md

 - `util/` - Core utilities for serialization, buffers, and RNG

 The engine uses Spring's auto-configuration mechanism to wire components together, making it easy to extend and customize behavior through standard Spring configuration patterns.
 Each subsystem can be independently enabled/disabled via configuration properties, allowing developers to use only the components they need.

+## Background

+Exo's Game Engine is derived from [Spacecraft Tactics](https://store.steampowered.com/app/2642080/Spacecraft_Tactics), a 2D turn-based tactical space game released on Steam in 2023.
+The engine extracts and modernizes the core systems that powered Spacecraft Tactics' UI, campaign, and built-in editors.
+The engine does not include Spacecraft Tactics' Groovy-based mod system or game-specific logic such as the composite/entity system or pathfinding.
+It focuses on the fundamental building blocks: modules, rendering, events, storage, and other core subsystems that can be used to build new games.

+The engine also serves as the foundation for **Exo's CYOA**, an LLM-driven choose-your-own-adventure game that combines the game engine's rendering, module, and UI systems with agentic AI flows to create interactive narrative experiences.

 ---